ClarkMyWords/dotfiles/README.md

 sudo grub-mkconfig -o /boot/grub/grub.cfg
 ```

-6. Symlink the config file at $HOME/.config/root/rootbashrc to /root/.bashrc

-7. Symlink the config file at $HOME/.config/autologin/conf to /etc/runit/sv/agetty-tty1/conf
+6. Symlink the config file at $HOME/.config/autologin/conf to /etc/runit/sv/agetty-tty1/conf

-8. Symlink the correct config file in the $HOME/.config/neofetch\_configs directory to $HOME/.config/neofetch/config.conf
+7. Symlink the correct config file in the $HOME/.config/neofetch\_configs directory to $HOME/.config/neofetch/config.conf

-9. Symlink the correct image file in $HOME/.config/sysimages to $HOME/.config/sysimages/LockScreen.png.
+8. Symlink the correct image file in $HOME/.config/sysimages to $HOME/.config/sysimages/LockScreen.png.
 See META.md in that directory to generate new Lock Screens depending on your monitor geometry.

-10. Symlink the correct config file in the $HOME/.config/i3\_configs directory to $HOME/.config/i3/config
+9. Symlink the correct config file in the $HOME/.config/i3\_configs directory to $HOME/.config/i3/config